-Every weekday morning after group meditation, our clients break into small groups for daily accountability and check-in.
+Every weekday morning after group meditation, our students break into small groups for daily accountability and check-in.
 Clients identify the emotions they’re feeling, share gratitude, comment on what they noticed during the meditation, and then set their intentions for the day.

 We adhere to this format because it teaches habits of noticing one’s mood and state of mind.
 This, in turn, allows for greater clarity and better choices throughout the day.

 Such habits are building blocks in leading an honest and responsible life.
-Daily check-in provides an opportunity to address issues before they blossom into huge problems, at the same time ensuring that our clients don’t attempt to avoid problems that need resolution.
+Daily check-in provides an opportunity to address issues before they blossom into huge problems, at the same time ensuring that our students don’t attempt to avoid problems that need resolution.

 Additionally, cultivating “an attitude of gratitude” pays big dividends.
 Intention is closely related to gratitude, and our morning check-ins provide an opportunity to cultivate both qualities.

 The power of intention is considerable, as it brings people out of “victim mode,” or a feeling of being dis-empowered, and helps them see how much power and control they actually have over how they spend their energy each day.
 Over time, they will also see how energy charged with intention will bring positive life changes.